maui3831/huffmanpy/README.md

   4. Encodes the input string.
   5. Prints the original text, Huffman codes, encoded text, and compression statistics.
   6. Decodes the encoded text to verify the process.
-  7. Includes an optional `--verbose` or `-v` command-line argument to display detailed steps of the algorithm.
+  7. Includes an optional `--verbose` or `-v` command-line argument to display detailed steps of the algorithm OR  `--gui` or`-g` to run in the interactive graphical user mode in browser .
+-

 ## 3. Requirements